DevExpress/devextreme-demos/JSDemos/Demos/Validation/Overview/description.md

 This demo shows how to implement a [default validation group](/Documentation/Guide/UI_Components/Common/UI_Widgets/Data_Validation/#Validate_Several_Editor_Values/Group_the_Editors) - a group of editors on a page with enabled data validation.
-In this demo, the editors are grouped in an HTML form.
+In this particular demo, the editors are grouped in an HTML form.

 To enable data validation for an editor, you need to declare the [Validator](/Documentation/ApiReference/UI_Components/dxValidator/) component and implement [validation rules](/Documentation/ApiReference/UI_Components/dxValidator/Validation_Rules/).
 You can attach multiple validation rules to one component.
 The following list contains all available validation rule types:

 - [required](/Documentation/ApiReference/UI_Components/dxValidator/Validation_Rules/RequiredRule/)
-A validation rule that demands that the validated field has a value.
+A validation rule that requires the validated field to have a value.

 - [email](/Documentation/ApiReference/UI_Components/dxValidator/Validation_Rules/EmailRule/)
 A validation rule that demands that the validated field matches the Email pattern.